UK to launch European security mission over Iran row | DW | 22.07.2019

 Hunt did not provide details as to which countries would form part of the mission but said the UK would "take appropriate action to support the safe passage of vessels" through the strategic waterway.
 However, Hunt had discussed tensions in the region with German Foreign Minister Heiko Maas and his French counterpart, Jean-Yves Le Drian, a day before.

-But the foreign minister stopped short of equating Monday's plans with US actions against Iran, saying it does not form part of Washington's policy of "maximum pressure."
+But the foreign minister stopped short of linking Monday's plans with the US' "maximum pressure" policy on Iran, saying: "We remain committed to preserving the Iran nuclear agreement."

 Read more: Tanker attacks in the Gulf — evidence or warmongering?